Tresjs/.github/GOVERNANCE.md

 ## Voting: Core Member (L3) Nomination

 This process kicks off once a valid nomination has been made.
-See ["Core Member - Nomination Process"](#nomination-process) above for more details on nomination.
+See ["Core Member - Nomination Process"](#nomination-process) above for more details on the nomination.

 **Who can vote:** All Core members (L3 and above).